Non-operative Posterior Cruciate Ligament (PCL) Injury Treatment

 Physical therapy would include quadriceps strengthening.
 Hamstring exercises should be avoided to prevent increased posterior translation of the tibia.
 In milder injuries, nonoperative rehabilitation and a brace are sufficient.

-For more severe injuries, reconstruction using a graft (like for an ACL injury) is warranted.
+For more severe injuries, reconstruction using a graft is warranted.